daniel-234/user-authentication-api/README.md

 ```
 Add the temporary code (while developing and debugging) to `server.js` at line 16 and you should be able to make it work.

+### Configuration and environment files

+This application relies on some environment variables.
+You can find an '.env.example' file in this repository, with variables that match the ones required by this application in order for it to run.
+Please, create your own '.env' file with your own variables.

 ## Continuous Integration

 This application uses two services for Continuous Integration: